dahyeshon/Final-Report/README.md

    - [Car Vertical](https://www.carvertical.com/)
      - to track a record on a used car before demanders buy
-     - when demanders search about VIN number, then they can reach on the information about car details, such as a maufacturer, model of the car, type of the body, production year, engine power, type of fuel, type of transimission, the country of manufacture
+     - when demanders search about VIN number, they can reach on the information about car details, such as a manufacturer, model of the car, type of the body, production year, engine power, type of fuel, type of transmission, the country of manufacture
-     - itself makes a rating on condition of the car
+     - itself has a function to make a rating on condition of the car

    - [JLINK](https://www.jlinkcoin.com/)
      - A startup in Online Second-hand market undertook by blockchain
      - The main idea is to set up a **escrow** to guarantee payment and delivery
-     - None furtherer updated after 2018
+     - None further information updated after 2018

-     (further information later)
+     (further information continued later)

 # 4. Current situations and alternatives to prevent online transaction fraud in second-hand market

-## 4.1 How to prevent online C2C resale fraud conducted by the two companies
+## 4.1 How to prevent online P2P resale fraud conducted by the two companies

    - junggonara
      - a top tier in second-hand industry in Korea